Urasawa (restaurant)

-Urasawa is a 2 Michelin Starred Japanese restaurant located in Beverly Hills, Los Angeles County, California run by head chef Hiroyuki Urasawa who used to work with Masa Takayama.
-As of 2018, the restaurant is considered the second most expensive in the world after Sublimotion at $1,111 per person.
+Urasawa was a Japanese restaurant located in Beverly Hills, California run by head chef Hiroyuki Urasawa who used to work with Masa Takayama.
+As of 2018, the restaurant was considered the second most expensive in the world after Sublimotion at $1,111 per person.
+Urasawa closed in 2020.

 Restaurant

 The restaurant opened in 2003 taking the former location of Masa Takayama's restaurant Ginza Sushi-ko, after Takayama moved to New York and opened Masa in the Time Warner Center.

-Urasawa has a daily changing 30-course omakase menu.
+Urasawa had a daily changing 30-course omakase menu.

 Hiroyuki Urasawa

 The head chef and owner Hiroyuki Urasawa's culinary journey started when he was young at his parents' restaurant in Shinjuku, Japan.
-After graduation of high school, he worked in Kyoto where he learned basic Yuusoku Ryori, Kyoto Style Tea Kaiseki at a 2 Michelin Starred Kaiseki Restaurant Mangamerou.
+After graduation of high school, he worked in Kyoto where he learned basic Yuusoku Ryori, Kyoto Style Tea Kaiseki at a two-Michelin starred Kaiseki Restaurant Mangamerou.
 After years, Urasawa moved to Los Angeles and became an apprentice of the former owner of Ginza Sushi-ko, Masa Takayama.